 In general, the user’s eyes can move towards that word if it’s bolded.
 You do want to try and get your primary keyword in there if you can.
 Some other stuff to keep in mind when you’re writing your meta description.
 Your meta description in general doesn’t impact the rankings.
 Whether you have your keyword in there or not, it’s not going to move you up and down search results directly.

 It’s not a direct ranking factor.
-However, it is incredibly important from a click-through rate perspective and that can affect rankings.
 The average user is only going to give you about one to two seconds before they decide whether or not they want to click you.
 Your meta description is effectively, the old school way to think about this is your billboard on the highway, right?
 You’re driving down the highway, you lookup at a billboard.
 You’re only going to give it a couple of seconds and it may or may not have an impact on you.

 This is the digital equivalent of your billboard.
 Users are scanning.
 They’re probably not reading the whole thing.
 Keep all of that in mind when you’re writing them.
 It’s not going to impact rankings directly,but it is going to impact your click-through rate.
 If it’s compelling, if it’s interesting, ifit looks like it’s going to answer the user’s question, you’re going to see an increase in click-through rate.
 Make it compelling to click, right?
 Get some really good ad copy in here.